Instant Self Hypnosis: Free Self Hypnosis Audios & Training

 Use the links in the menu above to explore our self hypnosis audios.

-All Audios On This Site Use Binaural Beats For Relaxation
+All Free Self Hypnosis Audios On This Site Use Binaural Beats For Relaxation

-All audios on this site use binaural beats set to an alpha frequency of 10 hertz for relaxation and self hypnosis.
+All self hypnosis audios on this site use binaural beats set to an alpha frequency of 10 hertz for relaxation and self hypnosis, except the sleep ones which take you down to delta for sleep.

 Extract from “How Hypnosis Works” from how stuff works: